zangt2/387_final_phpoc/README.md

  And install:

       1. phpoc debugger

+      2. Arduino IDE 1.8.14 (updated version is probably fine)

-      2. Arduino Library of SPI.h and Phpoc.h
+      3. Arduino Library of SPI.h and Phpoc.h

  The demonstration link is also included in the Wiki page.